 Main

-Over the last four decades, the Arctic has warmed at a rate more than 2-3 times that of global mean surface temperature1,2 [Serreze et al. 2006; Screen & Simmonds 2010].
-The warming has led to a rapid decline of Arctic sea ice and Greenland Ice Sheet (GrIS) surface mass balance (SMB)3 [Topal 2023].
-Following the temperature rise, sea ice cover has retreated, which is expected to increase moisture in the Arctic, leading to greater cloud cover and precipitation [Bintanja and Selton, 2014; Kopec et al., 20164,5].
-Understanding moisture changes in the Arctic is important for constraining water vapor feedbacks, which are the second strongest contributor to summertime Arctic warming following the sea ice albedo feedback [Pithan and Mauritsen 2014] and a leading source of model uncertainties in projecting the future climate response in the Arctic.
+Over the last four decades, the Arctic has warmed at a rate more than 2-3 times that of global mean surface temperature1,2.
+The warming has led to a rapid decline of Arctic sea ice and Greenland Ice Sheet (GrIS) surface mass balance (SMB)3.
+Following the temperature rise, sea ice cover has retreated, which is expected to increase moisture in the Arctic, leading to greater cloud cover and precipitation4,5.
+Understanding moisture changes in the Arctic is important for constraining water vapor feedbacks, which are the second strongest contributor to summertime Arctic warming following the sea ice albedo feedback and a leading source of model uncertainties in projecting the future climate response in the Arctic.